Click to enlarge

 Others, Louis XV, XVIII

-The Antiphonary is a Catholic liturgical book grouping together the scores of the offices devoted to prayer called Canonical Hours.
+The antiphonary is a Catholic liturgical book.
 This collection of Gregorian chants was used for the office but also for mass.
 It is recognized in particular by its square neumatic notation characteristic of the Gregorian style.
-Its name is derived from "antiphon" which is a song performed alternately by two choirs and present in the antiphonary.
+Its name is derived from “antienne” which is a song performed alternately by two choirs.

 The pages have 5 staves of 5 lines.
-The vellum pages, numbering 130, are numbered at the top right.
-They are decorated with interlacing, illuminations, initials.
+The vellum sheets, numbering 130, are numbered at the top right.
+One number corresponds to two pages, so there are 260 pages.
+They are decorated with interlacing, illuminations and initials.
 This important work was carried out in the scriptorium, the workshop annexed to the library where the manuscripts were copied manually.
-We notice on the lines and letters the traces of the tool used: a cut reed called a calame which was dipped in ink.
+We notice on the lines and letters the traces of the tool used: a cut reed called calame which was dipped in ink.
 This dictated a particular type of writing, called ductus, forming the letters of the antiphonary.

-The inside cover, the most richly illuminated page, tells us about the origin of the sponsor belonging to the "Roman estates" of this important acquisition.
-It is stated that this antiphonary was produced for the order of the Dominicans of the province of Aragon:
+The inside cover, the most richly illuminated page, informs us about the origin of the sponsor belonging to the “Roman estates” of this important acquisition.
+It is indicated that this antiphonary was made for the order of Dominicans in the province of Aragon:

 The inscription on the back cover confirms this Dominican provenance.